 House Bill No. 542, introduced by Representative Jackson, amends existing Louisiana gaming laws to adjust the allowable deductions for promotional play offered by gaming operators.
-The bill establishes that a licensee or gaming operator can deduct either $5 million in promotional play wagers or a newly defined percentage cap when calculating net gaming proceeds and gross revenue.
+The bill establishes that a licensee or gaming operator can deduct either $5 million in promotional play wagers or a new percentage cap when calculating net gaming proceeds and gross revenue.
 The percentage cap will increase over the next three years, starting at 4% of taxable revenue in 2026, rising to 7% in 2027, and reaching 10% in 2028 and beyond.

-HB542 Original: 27:44(15), 27:205(16)
+Statutes affected: HB542 Original: 27:44(15), 27:205(16)

 HB542 Engrossed: 27:44(15), 27:205(16), 27:353(9)